dzavalishin/mqtt_udp/dox/source/index.rst

 **Q:** There's MQTT-SN, aren't you repeating it?

 **A:**
    MQTT-SN still needs broker.
 And MQTT/UDP still simpler. :)

 **Q:** Why such a set of languages?

 **A:**

-C is for embedded use.
+   **C** is for embedded use.
 I want it to be easy to build smert sensor or wall display/control unit based on MQTT/UDP.

-Python is for gateways and scripting.
+   **Python** is for gateways and scripting.
 Writing small command line program or daemon in Python is easy.
    Also, there is a lot of Python drivers for various sensors and displays on Raspberry/Orange/Banana/whatever PI.

-Java is for serios programming and GUI apps.
+   **Java** is for serious programming and GUI apps.
 Viewer was easy thing to do with JavaFX.

-Lua is for NodeMCU and, possibly, other embedded platforms.
+   **Lua** is for NodeMCU and, possibly, other embedded platforms.

-CodeSys is evil you can't escape.
+   **CodeSys** is evil you can't escape.